 If you are new to four wheeling or need a refresher on the basics, the Off Road Consulting 101 class will give you the driving skills needed to keep your vehicle preserved and you safe.

 Take your driving skills to the next level with this advanced driving class all while focusing on keeping the vehicle safe.

 Winching is just hook up and pull right?
 Not so much.
-With a mix of hands on classroom and in the field training Off Road Consulting will teach you how to approach winch and recovery situations with a methodical and safe mindset.
+With a mix of hands on classroom and in the field training Off Road Consulting will teach you how to approach winching situations with a methodical and safe mindset.

 Why take a private training class?

 Planning an overland trip?
 Off Road Consulting will show you how to drive the vehicle with the goal of vehicle preservation so that you can successfully complete your overland experience.
 Overland classes are scheduled as private events so we can focus on you, your vehicle and your overland goals!

 Winch and recovery, they are the same right?
 Not really.
 While they have the same goal of getting a vehicle safely out of a situation, the techniques are completely different.
 Let Off Road Consulting show you how to safely approach a recovery situation and how to have a successful outcome with safety and vehicle preservation in mind.